-- a) Check post-construction documentation submitted by the Contractor including the Post Construction Certificate Pavement with Warranty (MTO Form PH-CC-822-PCC). - b) Complete and issue the Warranties form (MTO Form PH-CC-841), within 2 weeks of the completion of constructionalong with the application for Certificate of Substantial Performance, including the established limits of the warranty parts or segments.
+- a) Check post-construction documentation submitted by the Contractor including the Post Construction Certificate Pavement with Warranty (MTO Form PH-CC-822-PCC). - b) Complete and issue the Warranties form (MTO Form PH-CC-841), along with the application for Certificate of Substantial Performance, including the established limits of the warranty parts or segments.